Terms of Service

 “Services” means Supplier’s hosted internet accessible learning management solution service, under the name TalentLMS made available to Customer via the Portal.

-“Supplier” means the Epignosis entity entering into the Order, i.e., Epignosis LLC, a U.S.A. based company, having its registered office at 1209 Orange Street, City of Wilmington, Delaware, DE 19801, U.S.A., or Epignosis UK Limited, a U.K. based company, having its registered office at 1 Fore Street Avenue, London, United Kingdom, EC2Y 9DT, as the case may be.
+“Supplier” or “we” means the Epignosis entity entering into the Order, i.e., Epignosis LLC, a U.S.A. based company, having its registered office at 1209 Orange Street, City of Wilmington, Delaware, DE 19801, U.S.A., or Epignosis UK Limited, a U.K. based company, having its registered office at 1 Fore Street Avenue, London, United Kingdom, EC2Y 9DT, as the case may be.

 2. OVERVIEW OF SERVICES